 Turning Multifamily Maintenance into Renewals

 A Paul Rhodes education session is always a good way to spend part of the day at a multifamily conference, especially after lunch when the eyes get heavy.
 His sermon-like presentations always grab everybody’s attention.
 There’s bound to be a hallelujah or two.
-His session on how to turn maintenance into renewals in multifamily didn’t disappoint.
+His session on how to turn multifamily maintenance into renewals didn’t disappoint.

 Rhodes is the only one I know who can put a toilet plunger on a pedestal next to the Lombardi Trophy … and sell it.